dhstechclub/codedecatur.org/src/courses/cplusplus/fun-with-c.md

 Any running program has a few pieces of equally fast memory (RAM) assigned to it.
 For now, let's only look at the heap, since that's where most objects are dumped into.
 The heap is a dynamically-sized block of memory.
 This means that, as more objects are constructed and dumped into the heap, it will have to grow to accomodate for this new data.
 This is good, as programs that don't need a lot of memory can have a small heap and programs that do need a lot can grow the heap to their needs.
 However, there is one huge problem with resizing the heap for every new object: speed.
 Heap resizing is slow.
 Very slow.

 In the example code above, the heap is initially grown to store an `ArrayList` of `Car`s.
-Then, each time that loop runs, the heap is grown to store `theCar`, then grown again to store the copy of `theCar` that is created inside of `carList`.
+Then, each time that loop runs (9999 times!), the heap is grown to store `theCar`, then grown again to store the copy of `theCar` that is created inside of `carList`.
 That's 19999 heap allocations!
 This code will be very slow.

 NOTE: This is assuming a straightforward interpretation of the code by the compiler.
 It is possible that the code could be automatically optimized by Java to avoid the double allocation in the for loop.
 It's just not guaranteed, especially for more complex code.

+Now, how could we do this better in C++?
+Let's see...